Web Application Penetration Testing Checklist

-Every web application has several components and assets that are publicly exposed and vulnerable to attacks.
-It is quite a challenge for most businesses and developers to figure out which application parameters and components need to be included in the penetration testing checklist and how to go about it.
+Every web application has several components and assets publicly exposed and vulnerable to attacks.
+It is quite a challenge for most businesses and developers to figure out which application parameters and components need to be included in the web applicaiton penetration testing checklist and how to proceed.

 You should also include testing as different users – an unreliable external source with minimal or no privileges and a user with all possible privileges and authorizations.